Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Application: rational models for mapping spaces

 \begin{theorem}[{Brown-Szczarba \cite[Theorem 2.20]{BS}}] Let $X$ be a connected simplicial set and let $B$ be a finite type Sullivan algebra.
 There is a natural homotopy equivalence of Kan complexes

 Furthermore, the functor $\Map_{cdga}(B,-)$ takes quasi-isomorphisms between commutative differential graded algebras to homotopy equivalences between Kan complexes. \end{theorem}

-We give a short proof using nerves of $L_\infty$-algebras below.
+For completeness, we offer a short proof using nerves of $L_\infty$-algebras below.
 The following is a consequence.

 \begin{theorem} Let $X$ be a connected simplicial set and let $Y$ be a nilpotent space of finite $\QQ$-type.
-If $L$ is a profinite $L_\infty$-model for $Y$ and $A$ is a cdga model for $X$, then there is a homotopy equivalence of Kan complexes
+If $L$ is a degree-wise nilpotent $L_\infty$-algebra model for $Y$ of finite type and $A$ is a cdga model for $X$, then there is a homotopy equivalence of Kan complexes